 The shower filters on this list are still absolutely worth installing for chlorine, chloramine, and heavy metal removal — which directly improves skin health, hair health, and reduces inhaled chemical exposure.
 Think of them as the first line of defense, with a whole-house filter as the comprehensive solution if microplastics are your primary concern.

-For drinking water filtration specifically, see our Best Water Filters for Microplastics guide — reverse osmosis systems remove over 99.9% of micro and nanoplastics from your drinking water.
+For drinking water filtration specifically, see our Best Water Filters for Microplastics guide, plus our best countertop water filter picks for renters who can't install under-sink plumbing — reverse osmosis systems remove over 99.9% of micro and nanoplastics from your drinking water.
+And if the "pool" smell of chlorine is what you notice most at the kitchen tap too, our best water filters for chlorine and chloramine guide covers point-of-use options.

 What to buy for your situation: